-One area of the law in which judicial instructions are most important is in capital sentencing where jurors are asked to decide between a life or death sentence for a person convicted of a capital crime.
-The Supreme Court has acknowledged the importance of such a decision, and in an attempt to reduce arbitrary and capricious sentencing, held that states must provide jurors with “guided discretion”.
+Judicial instructions provide the law that jurors are to follow when making their decisions.
+These decisions range from decisions about negligence and compensation in civil trials to guilt or innocence decisions in criminal trials and, ultimately, life and death decisions in capital trials.
+The purpose of judicial instructions in all trials is to guide jurors in their decisions.
+One area of law in which judicial instructions are most important is capital sentencing, where jurors are asked to decide between a life or death sentence for a person convicted of a capital crime.
+The Supreme Court has acknowledged the importance of such a decision and, in an attempt to reduce arbitrary and capricious sentencing, held that states must provide jurors with “guided discretion.”

 a) provide a death as a default sentence,